Sarasota Assassination Society

-The Sarasota Assassination Society, also known as the Sarasota Vigilance Committee, was a late 19th-century secret organization established by Alfred Bidwell, Dr. Leonard Andrews and Jason Alford in Manatee County, Florida.
-The organization, which was estimated to include twenty to twenty-two members, was purported to be a political social group or a Democratic Club.
-The true aims of the group were chronicled in the February 2, 1885, New York Times article; "This organization is supposed to exist for the purpose of the secret murder of political opponents, and is composed of 20 members, bound together by terrible oaths to perform the bloody work of the band and to keep its secrets inviolate."
+The Sarasota Assassination Society, also known as the Sarasota Vigilance Committee, was a late 19th-century secret organization established by Alfred Bidwell, Leonard Andrews, and Jason Alford in Manatee County, Florida.
+The organization, estimated to include 20 to 22 members, was purported to be a political social group or a Democratic Club.
+The true aims of the group were chronicled in the February 2, 1885, New York Times article; "This organization is supposed to exist for the secret murder of political opponents, and is composed of 20 members, bound together by terrible oaths to perform the bloody work of the band and to keep its secrets inviolate."